nmxmxh/master-ovasabi/README.md

-# Master by Ovasabi
+# Inos: The Internet-Native OS

-> **🚧 Work in Progress (WIP):** Master by Ovasabi is an actively evolving platform.
-We are seeking collaboration from Go engineers, database specialists, QA/test engineers, and anyone passionate about building robust, extensible digital systems.
-If you're interested in shaping the future of this platform, your contributions and ideas are welcome—see the Contributing section below!
+> **🚧 Work in Progress (WIP):**
+> Inos is an actively evolving platform.
+We are seeking collaboration from Go engineers, database
+> specialists, QA/test engineers, and anyone passionate about building robust, extensible digital
+> systems.
+If you're interested in shaping the future of this platform, your contributions and ideas
+> are welcome—see the Contributing section below!

+> **🚀 Launching the Internet-Native OS:**
+> A distributed, device-agnostic, and scalable operating system for the post-platform era — powered
+> by Go, WASM, WebGPU, and DAG orchestration.

-Welcome to **Master by Ovasabi**—a self-documenting, AI-ready, and community-driven platform for orchestrating digital services, relationships, and value.
+Welcome to **Inos**—a self-documenting, AI-ready, and community-driven platform for orchestrating digital services, relationships, and value.

 ---

-## What is Master by Ovasabi?
+## What is Inos?

-**Master by Ovasabi** is more than a backend—it's a living ecosystem for modern digital products, powered by a robust, metadata-driven knowledge graph (Amadeus).
+**Inos** is more than a backend—it's a living ecosystem for modern digital products, powered by a robust, metadata-driven knowledge graph (Amadeus).
 Every service, relationship, and capability is continuously documented, orchestrated, and made accessible to both humans and AI.

 ## Philosophy